Cinnabon deletes Carrie Fisher tribute after Twitter backlash

-Social media is mourning the passing of Star Wars icon Carrie Fisher, who died on Tuesday following a heart attack last Friday night.
+Social media is mourning the passing of Star Wars icon Carrie Fisher, who died on Tuesday.
 Some tributes, however, weren't taken so well by the Twitterverse.

 Cinnabon rubbed many the wrong way with a tweet that seemed to be part tribute to the actress, 60, and part advertisement.